-Appendix A: Business & Economics 620 Evaluation Sheet
+Appendix A: Business 620 & Economics 620 Evaluation Sheet

 - 1. Is the statement of the underlying question or issue to be addressed presented clearly in the Abstract, Introduction, Body, and Conclusion of the paper? - 2.
 Does the paper's Introduction provide a clear overview of the material covered and the approach taken in the work? - 3.
-Is the economic theory and methodology presented in the paper appropriate given the underlying problem, and is it thoroughly explained? - 4.
-Does the empirical evidence connect with and flow smoothly from the theoretical model?
+Is the theory and methodology presented in the paper appropriate given the underlying problem, and is it thoroughly explained? - 4.
+Does the empirical evidence connect with and flow smoothly from the theory?
 Does it make use of appropriate statistical or other techniques in evaluating the research questions under consideration? - 5.
 Are the paper's conclusions reasonably drawn and consistent with statements and findings in previous sections of the paper? - 6.
 Is the overall quality of writing, including grammar, spelling, and word choice sound?
 Is the overall presentation of material clear and well organized? - 7.
-Does the paper's content and bibliography provide adequate citation and review of previously published materials relevant to the study, including the incorporation of important findings by economists who have examined issues pertaining to the underlying problem? - 8.
+Does the paper's content and bibliography provide adequate citation and review of previously published materials relevant to the study, including the incorporation of important findings by scholars who have examined issues pertaining to the underlying problem? - 8.
 Is material that should be cited paraphrase and quotation properly cited?
-Is the citation technique used consistent with the APA citation method? - 9.
+Is the citation technique used consistent with the APA citation method?
+Are the citations accurate, and can they easily be found with the given information? - 9.
 In the oral examination, was the opening statement clear?
-Was a solid understanding of the underlying problem, relevant theory, and empirical measurement apparent? - 10.
+Was a solid understanding of the research question, relevant theory, and empirical methods apparent?
+Can the student explain the cited material, research question, methodology, and results? - 10.
+Was AI properly cited and used?
+Are hallmarks of uncited or excessive AI use evident in the written paper and oral defense?
+These hallmarks include excessive wordiness and repetition, formulaic writing, fabricated references, reference to techniques that are not used, and reference to methodologies that the student cannot explain. - 11.
 Were all submission deadlines followed?